Timthreetwelve/Timthreetwelve/README.md

 I'm **Tim**, welcome to my little corner of GitHub.
 I'm glad that you stopped by.

-I'm a retired mainframe system administrator.
-I did that for 25 years and now I like to build Windows applications for fun.
-I like to challenge myself to learn something new.
+I am a retired mainframe system administrator with 25 years of experience, and now I enjoy creating Windows applications as a hobby.
+I like to push myself by learning new things.

-If I see a need, a problem to solve, or have an idea of how to make something easier, I challenge myself to build an app to satisfy the need or fix the problem.
-I publish some of the ones that work here on GitHub in hopes that someone might find them useful.
+I am an amateur developer, not a professional software engineer.
+My skills are limited, but I am eager to learn and improve.
+I appreciate constructive feedback and suggestions, provided they are respectful and thoughtful.
+Having been involved in this for a long time, I have little patience for users who raise overly trivial issues.

-There are no guarantees that anything you find here will work in your environment.
-I'll try to offer support where I can.
-Although there is no promise that I will agree, I will read any requests for enhancements.
-I'll do that until it's no longer fun or it **feels like a job**.
+There is no guarantee that anything here will function perfectly in your setup.
+I will try to offer support when possible.
+While I may not always agree, I am open to reading enhancement requests.
+I will continue doing this until it stops being enjoyable or starts to _feel like work_.

+If you download any of my apps and find them helpful, please think about giving them a ⭐.
+There are no links for monetary donations in my repositories, but if you want to contribute, please consider donating blood or adopting a pet that might otherwise be put down.

 Be sure to check out the pinned repositories below. 👇🏻

 #### This is **Max**! ####

 <img src="https://github.com/Timthreetwelve/Timthreetwelve/blob/main/IMG_2812.png" width="400" alt="Say hello to Max" >
+Max is my part-time coding partner.
 <!--
 **Timthreetwelve/Timthreetwelve** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.